mahmoudibrahim/JAMMalaxy/README.md

 Stand-alone version
 ===================

-The latest release of the stand-aline version can be found here: http://code.google.com/p/jamm-peak-finder/
+The latest release of the stand-alone version can be found here: http://code.google.com/p/jamm-peak-finder/

 (You can also use the stand-alone version from this repository, ignoring the